Nissan Silvia: S10

 The S10 was the first mass-produced Silvia built on the all-new S platform, intended as Nissan's compact, rear-wheel-drive, sporty car platform.
 Japanese versions were exclusive to Nissan Japanese dealerships called Nissan Prince Store along with the larger C110 Skyline.
 The S10 featured less "traditional" lines than similar offerings from rivals (such as Toyota Celica and Mazda Capella coupé), sharing a common appearance with the larger Skyline.
-Initially, the S10 was intended to be powered by a rotary engine, however this idea was scrapped due to the oil crises of the 1970s.
+Initially, the S10 was intended to be powered by a wankel engine, however this idea was scrapped due to the oil crises of the 1970s.
 The S10 was based on the Datsun Sunny Coupe.

 In the small number of export markets (except for the United States) where it was available, this generation was sold as the Datsun 180SX.
 In the US it was the 200SX, reflecting the larger engine used there.
 During the 4-year lifespan of the S10/S11, over 145,000 units were produced until production stopped in 1979.